 The second aspect of an ambitious curriculum as an entitlement is a sensitive topic.
 In every classroom, there are children with different levels of prior attainment and with differing capacities to engage with the work.
 However, providing differentiated material for pupils is likely to hold them back.
 We have to assume that they can cope, as long as they have appropriate support.

-Alison Peacock in Known as AfL for short, and also known as formative assessment, this is the process of gathering evidence through assessment to inform and support next steps for a students’ teaching and learning without Limits (2016) provides an insight into children’s views on setting: ‘The ‘more able’ loved it; they enjoyed being the ‘bright’ ones and having ‘special’ challenges set by the teacher.
+Alison Peacock in Assessment for Learning without Limits (2016) provides an insight into children’s views on setting: ‘The ‘more able’ loved it; they enjoyed being the ‘bright’ ones and having ‘special’ challenges set by the teacher.
 They also saw working with the teacher as a negative.
 The middle group were annoyed that they didn’t get the same work and challenges as the other group; they wanted to try harder work but they have worked out they would never be moved up as there were only six seats on the top table.
 The ‘less able’ were affected the most.
-They felt ‘dumb’, useless, they thought they would never be allowed challenges as they usually work with the An adult that assists a teacher in the classroom (some by Year 5 were completely dependent on the teaching assistant to help them).
+They felt ‘dumb’, useless, they thought they would never be allowed challenges as they usually work with the teaching assistant (some by Year 5 were completely dependent on the teaching assistant to help them).
 This ‘less able’ group like the sound of some of the challenges the top group had, but knew they would never get the chance.’

 For many of the ‘lower’ groups, they are offered closed responses – matching parts of sentences, filling in gaps, completing easy worksheets, none of which really stretches them or expects them to do much.
 Others, by contrast, are given more to do and more is expected of them.
 While they might have a few closed exercises in order to practise or consolidate their knowledge, they are also expected to do new things with this – constructing their own sentences, coming up with other alternative adjectives in a piece of writing, suggesting alternatives to problems in mathematics.
 These children are being given more opportunities both to struggle and to gain new knowledge.
 The others, by contrast, have insufficient expectations of them and as a result, don’t make the same gains as their peers.
 The result is that the gaps in their knowledge and attainment widen.
 The paradox is that by attempting to give them easier work, such exercises can often close down their capacity and opportunity to do more.